 However, one thing to keep in mind is the aesthetic appeal of the panels.

 If you’re building a recording studio at home, you probably don’t care if the foam panels are visible.

 But if it’s your bedroom or living room, then you should consider something else that’s a bit more stylish.

 This is a better option if you don’t want any foam to be visible on your walls.
 Wall coverings are essentially the same thing as foam panels, but they have a more stylish finish to them.

-The best thing is that there’s a vast selection of these to choose from.
+The best thing is that there’s a vast selection of wall art to choose from.
 Some are already painted in every color and shade you can think of, while others are even textured.

 They work in the same way and are also easy to install, but are more suitable for other areas of your home.
 The price ranges depending on the size of the panels, as well as the color and finish you opt for.
 With some wall coverings, it’s even impossible to tell it’s foam by just looking at it.

 Acoustical wallpapers are another simple yet effective way to reduce noise.
-Though it doesn’t sound like the most efficient method, it actually reduces noise up to 75%.
+Though it doesn’t sound like the most efficient soundproofing method, it actually reduces noise by up to 75%.